Htense/full-stack-notes/README.md

 ## 9. Github - create pull request

 * Create pull request from mybranch to master (on github)
-* Tell the git keeper, they will merge the pull request and there should be 0 conflicts as you have allready resolved these in your branch.
+* Tell the git keeper, they will merge the pull request and there should be 0 conflicts as you have already resolved these in your branch.

 Create a new branch with a new name
 ```